BigBlockDataChain/morbo/README.md

 ### Starting development server
 A Makefile is provided that lets you run tasks in parallel and can be used to avoid running the TypeScript compiler and development server in two different shells.
 Use `make` to start both in parallel.
+Then start Electron using `npm run start`.

 Alternatively start each manually.
 First start up the TypeScript compiler with `npm run tsc`.
 Then in another shell start the development server with `npm run serve`.
-Then start electron using `npm run start`.
+Then start Electron using `npm run start`.

 ### Linting
 To check for link errors, run `npm run lint` or `yarn lint`.